Journey Through ScripturePrint Article

 “This was the best study I have been to since I became Catholic almost thirty years ago.”~ Trained JTS Presenter

 Dynamic SeriesThe Journey Through Scripture series is presented by people trained through the St. Paul Center for Biblical Theology – people just like you.
-Currently, there are five different studies in the program:
+Currently, there are six different studies in the program:

 Presenters don’t need to have a degree in Theology or an advanced level of academic expertise - or even a previous background in the study of Sacred Scripture!
 This program is designed to be given by faithful Catholics living an active sacramental life who want to grow in their knowledge of the Bible and are willing to make an effort to study, read, and pray — to enter into the Word of God and share it with their fellow Catholics.